seanmcquaid/context-persist/README.md

 ### PersistProvider

 The Provider for persisting a value in local storage.
-If you want to guarantee a clear on local storage for all users, you just need to update the version number for the specific Provider.
+If you want to guarantee a clear on values in local storage for all users, you just need to update the version number for the specific Provider.

 ```tsx
 interface PersistProviderProps {